-Alejandro Arturo Vallega
+Alejandro Arturo Vallega Arredondo

 His work in the visual arts engages Pre-Columbian Andean art, the history of Latin American painting, abstract expressionism, and the Italian transvanguardia.
 His paintings and drawings appear in dialogue with John Sallis’ writing in Light Traces (Indiana University Press, 2014.)

 .
-Graduate Placement Committee (Chair)
+Colloquia and Special Events Committee (Chair)

 .
-Undergraduate Studies Committee
+Graduate Studies Committee

 .
-Development and Publicity Committee
+Search Committee